 Validating the evaluator

-You can quickly test your evaluator with the built-in IDE by either defining your datapoint to test against in the JSON editor, or retrieving any recent events from your project to test your evaluator against.
+LLM evaluators can often be unreliable and need validation and alignment with your own judgement before you can deploy them.
+You can quickly test your evaluator with the built-in IDE by either defining your datapoint to test against in the JSON editor, or retrieving 5 most recent events from your project to test your evaluator against.